This page describes the protocol specification of State Vector Sync (SVS) Version 3.

 4.2 Send Sync Interests on new publication

-• When the node generates a new publication, immediately emit a Sync Interest, reset the Sync Interest Timer.
+• When the node generates a new publication, immediately emit a Sync Interest, and reset the Sync Interest Timer to PeriodicTimeout.

 4.3 Sync Ack Policy - Do not acknowledge Sync Interests

-• Reason: Sending Sync Acks from multiple nodes result in unsolicited data. (the first one is delivered only, others are dropped)
+• Reason: sending Sync Acks from multiple nodes result in unsolicited data.

 Nodes can either be in Steady State, or in Suppression State

-• Steady State: The sync group is in sync.
+• Steady State: The Sync group is synchronized.
 Incoming Sync Interests carry the latest known state.

 • Suppression State: Incoming Sync Interests indicate a state inconsistency.
-The node tries reconciling the inconsistency by emitting a up-to-date Sync Interest.
+The node tries to reconcile the inconsistency by emitting a up-to-date Sync Interest.
 Use a suppression timer before sending to prevent flooding.

 • Incoming Sync Interest is up-to-date or newer.